Improved heart health & quality of life through a custom designed program

 Heart patients can benefit from the cardiac rehabilitation program by learning ways to live healthier, longer lives.
 Studies indicate cardiac rehab programs benefit heart patients of any age – not only younger patients, but those aged 75 and older as well.

-Our cardiac rehab program has been certified by the American Association of Cardiovascular and Pulmonary Rehabilitation (AACVPR) in recognition of our commitment to enhancing the standard of care.
+Our Cardiac Rehabilitation Program has been certified by the American Association of Cardiovascular and Pulmonary Rehabilitation (AACVPR) in recognition of our commitment to enhancing the standard of care.
 We were awarded this recognition after passing a rigorous assessment of the program’s practices.